Bacteria under a microscrope

 Patients and physicians have reported higher satisfaction while using DAX.

-The product, for example, was not available for the emergency department when the pilot began seven months ago, but Torrence says MUSC Emergency Medicine physicians have been working with Microsoft to co-develop and bring ambient technology to the ED.
+The product, for example, was not available to the Emergency Department when the pilot began seven months ago, but Torrence said MUSC Emergency Medicine physicians have been working with Microsoft to co-develop and bring ambient technology to the ED.
 “We are one of the first health systems in the country with this technology in our emergency room,” she said.
 “Our teams have helped test and refine the product for our unique needs at MUSC.
 It’s been exciting to see technologists and engineers from Microsoft/Nuance inside our hospital, really partnering with our clinicians to solve big problems together.”

 “This is what health care innovation is really all about.”

-DAX Copilot is one of many tools in MUSC’s clinical toolbelt.
-“We believe providing access to the newest technologies and re-imagining how care is delivered are important to not only our provider well-being but also in ensuring we’re providing the most cutting-edge care to our patients,” she said.
+Torrence explained that DAX Copilot is one of many tools in MUSC’s clinical toolbelt.
+“We believe providing access to the newest technologies and reimagining how care is delivered are important to not only our provider wellbeing but also in ensuring we’re providing the most cutting-edge care to our patients,” she said.